 The first principle of elimination is non-consumption: it is easier to lose the calories that we have not taken.
 This implies that we must be scrupulous in choosing what we bring into our lives, whether it be psychic or physical.
 Thus, eliminating forces us to be selective.

 The second principle of elimination is to think in terms of creation and not consumption.
-We can say that today the world is divided into two groups: the consumers and the creators/producers, the second group being the one that truly lives in an emancipated way.
+We can say that today the world is divided into two groups: consumers and creators/producers, the second group being the one that truly lives in an emancipated way.
 If you make the choice to shape your brain to become a creator, you will see the world differently.

 It can be said that in some ways, consuming is a nihilistic act.
 Indeed, we can see in excessive consumption the expression of an existential emptiness that finds no satisfaction.
-The emptiness is mainly linked to the loss of meaning and taste of life that we try to hide with all kinds of artifices.
+The emptiness is mainly linked to the loss of meaning and taste of life that we try to hide by all kinds of artifices.
 What could be better than to create to find the meaning of existence.